Marco Tasca

-Marco Tasca, O.F.M.
-Conv. is an Italian prelate of the Catholic Church, a member of the Order of Friars Minor Conventual who served as the 119th Minister General of the Order from 2007 to 2019.
+Marco Tasca (born 9 June 1957) is an Italian prelate of the Catholic Church who served as the 119th Minister General of the Conventual Franciscans from 2007 to 2019.
 He was appointed the Metropolitan Archbishop of Genoa on 8 May 2020.

 Early life

 Marco Tasca was born on 9 June 1957 in Sant’Angelo di Piove in the province of Padua, Italy, to Antonio and Santa Tasca.
 He entered the Order at Camposampiero on 29 September 1968 and attended lower primary school and the Seraphic Seminary of Pedavena in the province of Belluno and then the Lyceum-Minor Seminary in Brescia.

 He made his novitiate at the Basilica of St. Anthony (1976-1977) and professed his first vows on 17 September 1977.
 He then studied theology at the Sant'Antonio Dottore Theological Institute, earning his bachelor's degree in 1982.
 On 28 November 1981 he professed his solemn vows.
 In 1982, he lived at the Seraphicum in Rome while attending courses toward a licentiate at the Salesian Pontifical University.